shba007/pixelsec-village/README.md

             - Do the above steps in strawhut.html

+2. In src dir file App.vue remove line 77 to 89 for removing the version number

-2. Run the commend `npm run build-only`
+3. Run the commend `npm run build-only`

-3. Upload the dist
+4. Upload the dist